 Thatgamecompany’s Journey is one of the most iconic PlayStation-exclusives of all time, so it makes perfect sense to bring those gorgeous visuals to your system’s UI.
 Starting off all your gaming sessions with this sweeping vista will make all of your adventures a little more epic.

-Countless themes available for the PS4 reference games, but this is one of the only ones that actually is a game, too!
+Countless themes available for the PS4 reference games, but this is one that’s actually a game, too!
 Bad guys run at your character in silhouette, and you can use the thumbstick to kill them, Tarantino-style.
 A kill counter racks up in the corner and you get a special victory screen for hitting 100.

 Where many game-derived themes simply port their visuals directly, this Dark Souls III theme takes a more stylized approach, with beautiful results.
 Rendered in black and white, illustrated visuals on a weathered parchment texture, a knight wanders from left to right, encountering various iconic locations from the game.